mamtapatil1111/House-Price/README.md

 This project is performed on the dataset from Kaggle.

 # Objective
-The model should learn from this data and be able to predict the median housing price in any district, given all the other metrics.
+It is your job to predict the sales price for each house.

 # Methods Used
 1. Data Analysis